sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Sign Up

-- The Newsletter Section allows the user to sign up to Batten's Bakery giving then new recipes and discounts to afternoon tea straight to their imbox.
-This section is responsible for enticing the user to revisit the site in the future hence why it features on all of the main pages on the website.
+- The Newsletter Section allows the user to sign up to Batten's Bakery giving them new recipes and discounts straight to their inbox.
+This section is responsible for enticing the user to revisit the site in the future; hence why it features on all of the main pages on the website.

 # Footer Section